Masterworks Review: Put a Picasso in Your Investment Portfolio for $1k

 How Masterclass as a platform performs

 Unfortunately, Masterworks doesn’t publish reports on its performance.
+Masterworks sends out quarterly investor reports on the state of the art market and often their collection.
 And since it was only founded in 2017, there’s insufficient historical data to evaluate its longevity and performance.

 How do I cash out with Masterworks?

-So if you bought three shares of a Banksy painting and decided one year later to get out of your position, you can sell your shares on the secondary market.
-And for investors who want to buy their first share without the minimum $1,000 investment, they may be able to find a lower share price using the secondary market option.
+So if you bought three shares of a Banksy painting and decided one year later to get out of your position, you can sell your shares on the secondary market, although liquidity cannot be guaranteed.
+And for returning investors who want shares without the minimum $500 investment, they may be able to find a lower share price using the secondary market option.

 Masterworks vs traditional investing

 Art as an investment category has the potential for large gains, but you can’t discount the risks either.
 Even a painting by a top artist loses value occasionally.
 Some of them may lie unsold for years.
 You can’t really compare art investing with passive forms of investing such as index funds, which deliver returns comparable to market performance steadily.
 And compared to dividend-delivering stocks, be prepared to wait.
-The average time horizon to see any ROI is somewhere around 60 months (five years), with a minimum waiting period of three years.
+Masterworks has a targeted time horizon to sell somewhere around three-to-ten years.
 You can, in this respect, see Masterworks as comparable to investing in bonds.

 Use Masterworks to diversify your portfolio when you have a solid foundation of passive funds making up the bulk.
 Alternative investments like artwork are a type of hedge that operates independently of the stock market.
 Consider Masterworks the icing on the cake, but make sure you have fully utilized retirement accounts such as IRAs and 401(k)s.